kagenocookie/ReachForGodot/README.md

 </p>

 ## Supported games
-- in theory, any RE engine game, but I can only test what I own
+Should work for any RE engine game (mostly based on RszTool's support), but I can only test what I own

-- RE2 RT (and likely anything newer than RE3): all features should work fine
-- DMC5 (probably including RE2 non-rt, RE7): meshes and prefabs _can_ be loaded, though full embedded userdata support is TBD since it's using a slightly different file format that RszTool doesn't support yet
+- Dragon's Dogma 2*
+- Resident Evil 2 RT
+- Devil May Cry 5**
+- Resident Evil 2 non-RT** (untested)
+- Resident Evil 3 non-RT (untested)
+- Resident Evil 3 RT (untested)
+- Resident Evil 4 (untested)
+- Resident Evil 7 non-RT** (untested)
+- Resident Evil 7 RT (untested)
+- Resident Evil 8 (untested)
+- Monster Hunter Rise (untested)
+- Street Fighter 6 (untested)
+- Monster Hunter Wilds*** (untested)

-- DD2, MH Wilds?: all features should work fine.
-Lack of MPLY mesh support means levels are mostly just placeholder meshes.
-The scene structure is a mess thanks to the devs, slow and hard to edit, but functional; could be improved with future DD2-specific tooling additions once the common core functionality is stabilized.
+For the open world games: The scene structure is a mess thanks to how the devs structured it, slow and tedious to edit, but functional; could be improved with future game-specific tooling additions once the common core functionality is stabilized.

+\* Many of the terrain meshes use MPLY format meshes which are currently unsupported by RE Mesh Editor and will therefore be loaded as placeholders

+** Partial support: files with embedded userdata do not fully load and therefore won't export correctly either

+*** Partial support: some user files work fine; most pfbs or scn, probably due to rsz data issues, don't

 ## Prerequisites
 - Godot 4.4+ w/ .NET